-- a) Scales: to be played four octaves hands together at MM quarter note = 88 - b) Chords: to be played in four note form hands separately, solid and broken for two octaves at MM quarter = 80.
+- a) Scales: to be played four octaves hands together at MM quarter note = 88 - b) Chords: to be played in four note form, hands separately, solid and broken for two octaves at MM quarter = 80.
 Dominant sevenths to be played solid and broken.
-Diminished sevenths to be played solid and broken. - c) Arpeggios: to be played in root position, hands together, two octaves including major, minor, diminished and dominant at MM quarter note = 72. - d) Chord Progressions: Circle of sevenths in all major and minor keys including major-major, minor-minor, and major-major at the discretion of the instructor.
+Diminished sevenths to be played solid and broken. - c) Arpeggios: to be played in root position, hands together, two octaves including major, minor, diminished seventh and dominant seventh at MM quarter note = 72. - d) Chord Progressions: Circle of sevenths in all major and minor keys including major-major, minorminor, and major-minor at the discretion of the instructor.